eHarmony/aloha/src/site/markdown/model_formats.md

 ## Double-to-Long model

 The Double-to-Long model provides an [affine transformation](https://en.wikipedia.org/wiki/Affine_transformation) from Double values to Long values.
-It works by applying the following tranformation:
+It works by applying the following transformation:

 *v* = *scale* &times; *submodel value* + *translation*
 *v*&prime; = *IF round THEN* round(*v*) *ELSE* floor(*v*)
 *output* = max(*clampUpper*, min(*v*&prime;, *clampUpper*))

-This model is useful for [eHarmony](http://www.eharmony.com)-specific purposes, but others may find it useful.
+This model is useful for [eHarmony](http://www.eharmony.com)-specific purposes, but others may find it useful as well.

 ### (DtL) JSON Fields